 General Inputs

-Under the “General Inputs” subtab, the user provides two values: “Number of iterations” and “Confidence Level” (fig. 4) and is asked to supply a third (optional) value.
+Under the “General Inputs” subtab, the user provides two values: “Number of iterations” and “Confidence Level” (fig. 4) and may supply a third (optional) value, "Size Class Column."
 The “Number of iterations” controls the number of replicates used to estimate parameters, defaults to 1,000, and must be an integer value 1 or larger, with current support up to 10,000.
+The reliability of the estimates increases with the number of iterations but so does the time it takes for the analyses to run.
 The “Confidence Level” defines the probability used to describe the spread of distributions (for parameters and state variables), defaults to 0.95 (a.k.a.
 95%) and must be between 0 and 1.
-In addition, the user is asked to choose a “Size Class Column (optional).”
-The software offers as options those columns that occur in all three of Searcher Efficiency, Carcass Persistence and Carcass Observations input files.
+In addition, the user is asked to choose a “Size Class Column (optional)” to account for differences in detection probability among carcasses of different sizes.
+All size classes (for example, "large", "medium", "small", "bat") used in the analysis must be represented in the "Size Class Column" in all three of Searcher Efficiency, Carcass Persistence and Carcass Observations input files.